JJimenez94/ArduinoHumidity/README.md

 ### Why so wet?
-Private repo for stuff related with the Software Architecture project
+Repo for stuff related with the Software's Architecture signature project

 #### Advice/Anouncement section:
   1. initial commit: Charge the README and Entity Relationship Model of the project ~ For reference the ERM was made in https://www.draw.io/ ~